Bayesian Error-in-Variables Models for the Identification of Power Networks: Covariance matrix

 In order to solve the Maximum Likelihood problem \eqref{unreg_mle_notlog} and all its subsequent refinements, one needs the covariance matrices $\Sigma_v$ and $\Sigma_i$.
 The construction of the two is identical, thus we will focus on $\Sigma_v = \cov[\Delta \boldsymbol{v}] \in \bb{R}^{2nN \times 2nN}$ only.

 From \cref{subsec_noise_carac}, the $\Sigma_v$ is sparse, having non-zero elements only on three diagonals:

+where $\star$ denotes a symmetric element.
 The main diagonal of $\Sigma_v$ hosts the variance while the $nN$th super- and sub-diagonals, provide the covariance between the real and the imaginary part of the measurements.
 Such particular structure makes it possible to split $\Sigma_v$ into four diagonal blocks and makes it easy to find $\Sigma_v^{-1}$ analytically.

 It is also interesting to note that, up to a permutation of the elements in $\Delta \boldsymbol{v}$, $\cov[\Delta \boldsymbol{v}]$ can be written as a block diagonal matrix where the 2-by-2 blocks are given by \eqref{eq:average-true-variance-cov}.